rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 ## Introduction

 Given the issues described in Part 1, we now propose a rework of RPL’s tokenomics.
-These proposals are a community initiative that are being widely discussed.
+These proposals are a community initiative that is being widely discussed.
 The proposals not only directly address issues with the current RPL tokenomics, but also include changes that will benefit the Rocket Pool protocol as a whole.
-We are aiming to both improve the value and utility of Rocket Pool as a protocol, as well as driving new value to the RPL token, ensuring the protocol’s continued development and longevity.
+We are aiming to both improve the value and utility of Rocket Pool as a protocol, as well as drive new value to the RPL token, ensuring the protocol’s continued development and longevity.

 ## Items that directly address tokenomics issues